1985 Giro d'Italia: Race overview

 The route went through more mountains in the fifth stage.
 With large amounts of rain, the peloton made a truce and the stage saw few attacks.
 A three-man breakaway formed with around twelve kilometers to go.
 The riders stayed together and all sprinted for the stage win, which was originally won by Roberto Pagnin; however, due to his non-linear sprint line that interfered with the two other riders, he was relegated to second place and the original second-place finisher, Emanuele Bombini, was promoted and declared winner.
 The next day of racing ended with a bunch sprint won by Frank Hoste, but a crash with two kilometers to go from the finish saw general classification contenders Visentini and Saronni, as well as others, lose twenty seconds.
 The seventh stage saw a six-man breakaway survive and finish ahead of the peloton by almost two minutes as Orlando Maini won the day.

+The first part of the eighth stage was only 45 km, and the riders rode 50.1 km/h on average, setting a new record for a non-time trial stage in the Giro, which was only broken in 2020.

 Bernard Hinault (pictured here at the 1978 Tour de France) won a single stage, in addition to the general classification.

 The twelfth stage of the race was 38 km individual time trial.
 Hinault won the stage by fifty-three seconds over Moser.
 Hinault's time gains were enough to give him the race lead by a minute and fourteen seconds.
 The thirteenth stage saw Freuler win his second stage of the race by virtue of a sprint finish.
 Italian Franco Chioccioli won the mountainous fourteenth leg of the event after attacking on the descent of the third climb of the day.
 The following day of racing began with a twenty-man breakaway forming off the front of the peloton; however, all but one rider was caught with ten kilometers remaining.
 With under five kilometers left, another four-man attack group formed, of which 's Ron Kiefel survived.
 Kiefel caught the lone remaining rider in front and went on to win the stage as the peloton crossed the line three seconds behind.
 This was the first stage victory by an American in the history of the Giro d'Italia.
 The sixteenth stage saw the day of racing end with a field sprint which was won by Saronni.